olcf/olcf-user-docs/software/workflows/libensemble.rst

 Overview
 ========

 `libEnsemble <https://github.com/Libensemble/libensemble>`__ is a complete :ref:`Python<py-index>` toolkit for steering dynamic ensembles of calculations.
 Workflows are highly portable and detect/integrate heterogeneous resources with little effort.
-For instance, libEnsemble can automatically detect, assign, and reassign allocated GPUs to ensemble members.
+For instance, libEnsemble can automatically detect, assign, and reassign allocated processors and GPUs to ensemble members.

 Users select or supply **generator** and **simulator** functions to express their ensembles; the generator typically steers the ensemble based on prior simulator results.
 Such functions can also launch and monitor